Please check this page each week for updates and announcements.

 - The notebook must be current and consecutive.
 All your semester’s work must be available to you at any time.
 The completeness will be checked on a periodic basis by the instructor.

-- You are responsible for giving your instructor a carbon copy of your notebook data at the end of each lab period.
+- You are responsible for showing your instructor your notebook data at the end of each lab period.
+Sign and date below the last recording.
 This is required and should be a part of your lab routine.